Stuck-on-the-puzzle/startup/notes.md

 ## HTML

 I made sure I used the right structural elements for my website.
 I used the example from the github notes to help me keep my structure more organized too.

-The part I didn't like was the duplication of the header and footer code.
-This is messy, but it will get cleaned up when I get to React.
+Being Organized in your HTML code is super important so you don't get lost in your tags.

 ## CSS